tomizechsterson/blog/data/blog/book-info-distilled-into-table.md

 | Plunder and Deceit     | 2017             |
 | Unfreedom of the Press | 2019             |
 | American Marxism       | 2021             |

+[^2]: ... and now that I've discovered THIS feature, I plan on abusing the ever-loving crap out of it.